akeed/akeed.github.io/docs/index.md

-# Welcome to Akeed's Articles
+# Welcome to akeed's Articles

 Welcome to my collection of technical articles and insights.
 Here you'll find articles on various topics in software development, technology, and more.